consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_services.md

 A _service_ is a plugin component loaded on demand when your plugin calls the `getService()` method of [`ServiceManager`](upsource:///platform/core-api/src/com/intellij/openapi/components/ServiceManager.java).

-The *IntelliJ Platform* ensures that only one instance of a service is loaded even though it is called several times.
+The *Consulo* ensures that only one instance of a service is loaded even though it is called several times.

 A service must have an implementation class that is used for service instantiation.
 A service may also have an interface class used to obtain the service instance and provide the service's API.